codefellows/code-challenges/circular-linkedlist/Readme.md

 1. Head node
 2. Add methods

+Anything additional (such as pointers) they will have to create themselves.

 The student may also have access to a built in *HashSet<T>*.
 They do not need to come up with the hash on their own.
 They can simply utulize the already built in `Add(key)` method  to add a value to the hashset.